volcano-sh/volcano/README.md

 - Kubernetes 1.12+ with CRD support

-You can try Volcano by one of the following two ways.

-Note:
-* For Kubernetes v1.17+ use CRDs under config/crd/bases (recommended)
-* For Kubernetes versions < v1.16 use CRDs under config/crd/v1beta1 (deprecated)

 ### Install with YAML files

 Install Volcano on an existing Kubernetes cluster.
 This way is both available for x86_64 and arm64 architecture.